clarkehackworth/GUSH-API/README.md

 # GUSH-API
 ## Google Universal Spreadsheet HTTP API
 Use simple HTTP calls to interact with Google Spreadsheets.
-Insert and query data from standard HTTP requests.
+Insert, update and query data using standard HTTP requests.
 Easy to use from scripting languages such as python as an integration point between another systems and your Google spreadsheet.

 ## Instructions
 0. Create a Google Spreadsheet with row headings (typically in the first row)